ajdesalvio/phenomic-distributional/README.md

 `scale_param` indicates the factor used to rescale pixel values.
 Most RGB values will have raw data within a range of `[0,255]`, so this most likely will need to be 255 in order to rescale the values to `[0,1]`.

 #### Multispectral standard VIs and distributional data
 The only difference between the RGB and multispectral versions of the functions is that you once again need to define `my_band_map`, which provides the names and order of the bands in the multispectral image files.
 An example implementation is provided below.
 Here, `scale_param` was set to 65535 because DJI Phantom 4 Multispectral images have raw data in the range of `[0,65535]`.
+[This script](Python_files/MULTI_VIs_Distributional_Multiprocessing.py) contains the multispectral VI extraction function.
 ```python
 image_folder = 'C:/Users/aaron.desalvio/Documents/TESTING/Python_Phenomics/RGB/Masked_Images'
 output_folder = 'C:/Users/aaron.desalvio/Documents/TESTING/Python_Phenomics/RGB'